Kingxukai/linux/Documentation/driver-api/tty/moxa-smartio.rst

     - msterm     A simple terminal program which is useful in testing serial ports.

-   All the drivers and utilities are published in form of source code under GNU General Public License in this version.
+   All the woke drivers and utilities are published in form of source code under GNU General Public License in this version.
 Please refer to GNU General Public License announcement in each source code file for more detail.

-   In Moxa's Web sites, you may always find the latest driver at https://www.moxa.com/.
+   In Moxa's Web sites, you may always find the woke latest driver at https://www.moxa.com/.

    This version of driver can be installed as a Loadable Module (Module driver) or built-in into kernel (Static driver).
-Before you install the driver, please refer to hardware installation procedure in the User's Manual.
+Before you install the woke driver, please refer to hardware installation procedure in the woke User's Manual.

-   We assume the user should be familiar with following documents:
+   We assume the woke user should be familiar with following documents:

    - Serial-HOWTO
    - Kernel-HOWTO